eclipse-hono/hono/site/content/getting-started.md

 {{< figure src="../Hono_instance.svg" title="Hono instance containers">}}

 * Hono Instance
-  * A *REST Adapter* instance that exposes Hono's Telemetry and Event APIs as RESTful resources.
+  * An *HTTP Adapter* instance that exposes Hono's Telemetry and Event APIs as RESTful resources.
-  * An *MQTT Adapter* instance that exposes Hono's Telemetry and Event APIs as an MQTT topic hierarchy.
+  * A *MQTT Adapter* instance that exposes Hono's Telemetry and Event APIs as an MQTT topic hierarchy.
   * A *Hono Messaging* instance that protocol adapters connect to in order to forward data from devices.
   * A *Device Registry* instance that manages device data and issues device registration assertions to protocol adapters.
   * An *Auth Server* instance that authenticates Hono components and issues tokens asserting identity and authorities.